KrisHHFI/KrisHHFI-Ticker-Table-Component-Polygon.io-and-Ag-Grid/README.md

 - The app was created in January 2023.
 - The tickers which can be found are those which are accesible via Polygon.io API "Ticker Details v3".
 Searchable tickers seem to be listed medium or large cap US companies.
+- Updating Ag Grid to the latest version will cause errors.
 - The app shows end of day market data.
-- Please do not invest or make financial decisions based upon the data found here.
+- Please do not invest based upon the data found here.
-- Updating Ag Grid to the latest version will cause errors.